Onshape! The Party is Over!

 I now mostly use it for compatibility checks on imported parts.
 That is about it.
 I did promote it to a few of my clients and friends as a free translator (Which it still seems to be).

 They now want $1,500.00 per year!
 They present it as per month cost, but only offer it to be billed yearly.
 Why don't they present the cost per week or per day?
 It is still $1,500,00 per year.
 This eliminates those that don't have the money.
-ZW3D is $1,300 and you get to keep the software forever.
-They even offer $350.00 Annual rental.
+ZW3D Lite is $2,000 and you get to keep the software forever.
+They even offer a $350.00 rental option for 6 months.

 There is a huge problem with Onshape.
 There is no native file you can download and store locally.
 This is a deal killer for any independent consultant or company.
 No company wants to have their engineering data held hostage in a Cloud based server.
 You sell the company and they instantly have a yearly $1,500.00 CAD bill?
 This should kill the subscription option for any CAD system.
 What if they use a different system?
 You really have to have all of your engineering data locally stored and the original CAD system available for legacy.

 Onshape is a marginal 3D CAD system.
 I do like it much better than Fusion 360, it has a much more user friendly and conventional interface.
 You would have thought with the experience of the founders and all the systems available they would have designed a more innovative and advanced product instead of another Pro/e clone.
 I suppose they did this to try and entice the existing Solidworks users to jump on board.
 I will tell you, no Solidworks user would move to Onshape for their main 3D CAD design solution, nor would any users of the other popular programs.